 Subsequent Events.
-The National Council has performed a review of subsequent events through the date of the financial statements were issued and noted the following: In conclusion, other than those items already disclosed in the consolidated financial statements, there were no events or transactions during this subsequent event reporting period that required recognition or disclosure.
+The National Council has performed a review of subsequent events through the date of the financial statements were available to be issued.
+Other than those items already disclosed in the consolidated financial statements, there were no events or transactions during this subsequent event reporting period that required recognition or disclosure.